bcgov/sso-switchover-agent/docs/environment-variables.md

 ## Teams Webhook Integration

 To notify teams chat when failover and failback occurs.
 Create a teams webhook via n8n (already done for SSO-keyacloak).
 Then add the following values to the secret file.
-Currently the production alerts are client facing (SSOKeycloak-howto), and the sandbox alerts are intertal (SSOKeycloak-oppereations) channel).
+Currently the production alerts are client facing (SSOKeycloak-howto), and the sandbox alerts are intertal (SSOKeycloak-operations) channel).

 - TEAM_WEBHOOK_URL
 - TEAM_WEBHOOK_URL_SSO_OPS